Proof Complexity of Linear Logics: Preliminaries

 By a \emph{logic} $L$ over the language $\calL$, we mean a set of $\calL$-formulas closed under substitution, modus ponens ($A, A \rightarrow B \in L$ implies $B \in L$), adjunction ($A,B \in L$ implies $A \wedge B \in L$), and only in the case $\calL=\calL_!$ also under necessitation ($A \in L$ implies $!A \in L$).

 A \emph{proof system} for a logic $L$ is a polynomial-time function $P$ such that $\rng(P) = L$ (see \cite{Cook}).
 Examples of proof systems include Hilbert-style proof systems, natural deduction systems and sequent calculi.
 We call $\pi$ a \emph{$P$-proof} of a formula $A$ when $P(\pi)=A$, and denote it by $P \vdash^\pi A$.
-Let $G$, $H$, and $P$ be proof systems (possibly for different logics).
-We say \emph{$H$ simulates $G$ over $P$} write $G \leq_P H$ if, for every formula $A$ provable in $P$,
+If $P$ and $Q$ are two proof systems for the same logic, we say that $Q$ \emph{simulates} $P$ and write $P \leq Q$ if, for every formula $A \in \mathcal{L}$,

-If the three systems are sequent calculi, then $A$ must range over sequents.
-This generalizes the standard notion of \emph{simulation}, when we restrict $G,H,P$ to be proof systems for the same logic. $G$ and $H$ are \emph{equivalent} when each simulates the other.
+The proof systems $P$ and $Q$ are \emph{equivalent} when they simulate each other.
+If $P$ and $Q$ are sequent calculi, we define $P \leq Q$ similarly, where $A$ ranges over sequents.